vqacorruption/vqacorruption/README.md

 ## Execution

 To run the experiments, install the dependencies in the `requirements.txt` file.<br />
 Currently, the experiments have been executed with `transformers==4.49.0.dev0`.
-Due to compatibility issue, we suggest to downgrade to `transformers==4.48.2` when testing Phi 3.5.
+Due to compatibility issue, we suggest to downgrade to `transformers==4.48.2` when testing Phi 3.5.<br />
+For Llama3.2 and Llava1.6 we deploy the models using the [Ollama](https://ollama.com/) library

 An example on how to run each step is provided in the notebook [example.ipynb](example.ipynb)

+## Future Works
+We plan to test more models with different sizes, both open source and private.

 ## License
 This project is licensed under the **CC BY-NC 4.0**.
 See [LICENSE](LICENSE) for more information.